VertaAI/modeldb/client/verta/docs/tutorials/packaging/create_registered_model.rst

-Creating Registered Models
+Creating registered models
 ==========================

 After models are trained and evaluated, they need to be stored along with necessary information so that they can be packed and deployed later.
 Verta's model registry is a centralized store for this purpose.

 This tutorial will go through how to create a registered model using the Client and the CLI.

-Using the Client
+Using the client
 ----------------

 Registered models can be created as follows: